Dynamixel

 If the parameter size is set, it will override the other calculations of the size of the arrays and either truncate or extend the array to the requested size.

-If the servo is set up to run in continuous mode, the module uses the input SPEED to set the speed directly between min (0) and max (1).
+If the servo is set up to run in continuous mode, the module uses the input MOVING_SPEED to set the speed directly between min (0) and max (1).
 No speed control is performed by this module.

 Example XML definition